Ratio of Debt to Income

-Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you've paid your other recurring loans.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts have been paid.

-In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+Usually, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-The first number is the percentage of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that makes up the payment.
+In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything that constitutes the payment.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-Recurring debt includes credit card payments, vehicle payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, car payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are only guidelines.
-We'd be happy to help you pre-qualify to help you determine how much you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to go over pre-qualification to determine how much you can afford.